Cayenne Pepper

 First, just a very quick rehash of the different classifications of cayenne pepper or capsicum as it's sometimes called although somewhat inaccurately.
 Cayenne pepper (Capsicum frutescens or Capsicum annuum) comes from red hot chili peppers in primarily two varieties:

-• American version (Capsicum minimum)
+• American version (Capsicum annuum)

 • African birdseye cayenne (Capsicum fastigiatum).
 This one tends to be the most potent in terms of heat as rated by the Scoville Heat Units ranking system